 Turkish Pistachio and Apricot Bread

 Place in a bowl coated in cooking spray; rolling the dough around to coat.
 Place in a warm place and allow the dough to raise 1 hour or until doubled in size.

-Place dough on a floured surface and punch down.
+Turn the dough out onto a floured surface and punch down.
 Press out into an 8 inch circle and sprinkle the apricots and pistachios.
 Roll dough up and lightly knead to blend.
 Stretch out the dough into a 9 inch loaf and place on a baking sheet sprinkled with cornmeal.
 Cover with a towel and allow to rest 30 minutes.

+Turkish Pistachio and Apricot Bread